 If you're serving it straight away for dinner, and you enjoy crispy skin, I would suggest searing the salmon skin side down in hot fat (vegetable oil or clarified butter works well) in a skillet.
 For fully rendered and crisp skin, you do need to leave it in there for a few moments—long enough that you'll start to see some white coagulated proteins around the seared edges of the salmon.
 This, unfortunately, cannot be helped unless you decide to remove the skin completely and cook it separately for serving.
 (To do this, peel off the skin, then sear it in a pan while holding it flat with a spatula, or a second pan.)

 Be very delicate when searing sous vide salmon, as it can fall apart easily.
 A thin, flexible fish spatula will help with this job.
+Read our fish spatula review to see which ones we like the most.

 Option 2: Chill It